lkilcher/dolfyn/docs/motion-correction.rst

    inst2head_rotmat
      The rotation matrix (a 3-by-3 array) that rotates vectors in the 'inst' coordinate system, to the ADV
      'head' coordinate system.
-For fixed-head ADVs this is the identify matrix, but for cable-head ADVs it is an arbitrary unimodular (determinant of 1) matrix.
+For fixed-head ADVs this is the identity matrix, but for cable-head ADVs it is an arbitrary unimodular (determinant of 1) matrix.
 This property must be in ``dat.data_vars`` in order to do motion correction.